Jérôme Lejeune: Later research and recognition

-Anti-abortion work
+Human Rights Advocacy

 Although Lejeune's discoveries paved the way for new therapeutic research into how changes in gene copy number could cause disease, they also led to the development of prenatal diagnosis of chromosome abnormalities and thence to abortions of affected pregnancies.
 This was very distressing to Lejeune, a devout Catholic, and led him to begin his fight for the anti-abortion cause.

 Lejeune opposed the authorization in 1967 for women to use contraception as well as the Peyret laws in 1970 to render legal the interruption of pregnancy in case of fetal abnormalities.
 He also opposed the Veil Law ("Loi Veil" 1975) authorizing voluntary interruption of pregnancy.

 After receiving the Allan prize, Lejeune gave a talk to his colleagues which concluded by explicitly questioning the morality of abortion, an unpopular viewpoint in the profession.
 In a letter to his wife, Lejeune wrote "today, I lost my Nobel prize in Medicine."

 In 1975, after one of his public appearances in Paris on the beginning of life, Lejeune met Wanda Półtawska, director of the Catholic Institute for the Family in Kraków.
 Later that year, Półtawska contacted Lejeune twice, asking him to speak at conferences on the beginning of life that she was organizing with one of her close friends, Monsignor Karol Wojtyla, then Cardinal-Archbishop of Krakow.
 On 16 October 1978 Wojtyla was elected Pope John Paul II.

 Afterward, Lejeune regularly traveled to Rome to meet with the pope, to attend meetings of the Pontifical Academy of Sciences, and to participate in other church events, such as the 1987 Synod of Bishops.
 The pope wanted to name Lejeune as the president of a new pontifical academy that was dear to his heart: the Pontifical Academy for Life.
 Lejeune painstakingly drafted its bylaws and the oath of the Servants of Life that each member of the academy must take.

 Illness and death

 Lejeune was diagnosed with lung cancer in November 1993.
-He served as president of the academy for only a few weeks before his death in April 1994.
+Lejeune served as president of the Academy for only a few weeks before his death in April 1994.

 A few years later, during his visit to Paris for World Youth Day 1997, John Paul II visited Lejeune's grave in Châlo-Saint-Mars.